 Prepping meals for the busy work week

-Here are some time saving tips to help get your families meal on the dinner table without making you crazy when you walk in the door.

-However you grocery shop, weekly, bi-weekly, or even every couple of days; you invariably have meals in mind when you shop.
+Here are some time-saving tips to help get your family’s meal on the dinner table without making you crazy when you walk in the door.
+Whatever your grocery shopping preference, whether it’s weekly, bi-weekly, or even every couple of days; you invariably have meals in mind when you shop.

 Some are extremely detailed with their lists and menu planning others of us sort of fly by the seat of our pants.
-Either way there are quite a few things you can do to help with the weekly meal preparation.
+Either way, there are quite a few things you can do to help with the weekly meal preparation.

-Before shopping: Meal plan.
+Meal plan.
 It’s not super hard.
 Just like you tell your kids, turn it into a game of sorts.
 You could even put a list on the refrigerator to remind you what you planned for dinner that week.

-Take one recipe at a time and think about how you could make preparing it easier

-Most families have a meat, starch, and a vegetable for dinner most nights during the week.
-With the occasional soup, slow-cooker, pasta, and casserole thrown in.
+Take one recipe at a time and think about how you could make preparing it easier.
+Most families have meat, starch, and a vegetable for dinner most nights during the week.
+With the occasional soup, slow-cooker, pasta, or casserole thrown into the mix.

 For the Meat, starch, vegetable nights:

 If it’s for stir fry-slice it.
-If it’s for grilling- it only take a moment to put the spices or marinade on the meat.
+If it’s for grilling- it only takes a moment to put the spices or marinade on the meat.
 Label the freezer bag and pack it away.
-If you bought a 1.b of hamburger to make spaghetti.
+If you bought a pound of hamburger to make spaghetti.
 Go ahead and brown it while you put the other groceries away.
 Cooked ground beef is very handy to have around, and it stores great in the fridge or freezer.

-2. Pre wash and or slice vegetables.
+2 Pre-wash and or slice vegetables.
 If you always slice bell peppers for recipes, why not slice them up and keep them in a container so they are ready to go.
 No big deal if you need to further dice them.

-3. Potatoes- you can peel potatoes the night before and keep them in water in the fridge to make mashed potatoes.
+3 Potatoes- you can peel potatoes the night before and keep them in water in the fridge to make mashed potatoes.
 Rice can be pre-measured and loaded into the rice cooker to be turned on when you get home.